hannenz/kiddyblaster/README.md

 ```

 Now place a card near the RFID chip and it will be programmed to play the audio files in this directory from the next time on.
+It might be necessary to restart the kiddyblaster daemon after writing a card: `sudo systemctl restart kiddyblaster.service`

 ### Programming cards with the WebUI